SF Line: History

-Rederi Ab Vikinglinjen (later Rederi Ab Solstad and merged into Rederi Ab Sally in 1970) was founded in 1959 and started ferry operations between Gräddö (Sweden) and Korppoo (Finland).
-The ship used was a ro-ro vessel Viking, which the company acquired in 1959 from a previous owner.
-The ship was originally known as Dinard before being renamed to Viking.
-After a disagreement between the founders, a group of men led by Gunnar Eklund left Rederi Ab Vikinglinjen and started a new company, Rederi Ab Ålandsfärjan.
-The new company purchased the steamer Brittany, renamed her Ålandsfärjan and started operations between Kapellskär (Sweden) and Mariehamn (Åland) in direct competition with Rederi Ab Vikinglinjen.
+Rederi Ab Vikinglinjen was founded in 1959 and began ferry services between Gräddö, Sweden, and Korppoo, Finland.
+The company operated the ro-ro ship Viking, which it bought that year.
+The ship had previously been named Dinard.

+After a disagreement between the founders, Gunnar Eklund and several others left Rederi Ab Vikinglinjen and founded Rederi Ab Ålandsfärjan.
+The new company bought the steamer Brittany, renamed it Ålandsfärjan, and began operating between Kapellskär, Sweden, and Mariehamn, Åland.
+The route competed with Rederi Ab Vikinglinjen's services.

-In 1966, Rederi Ab Ålandsfärjan, Rederi Ab Vikinglinjen and Rederi AB Slite joined forces and founded the marketing company Viking Line in order to compete with Silja Line.
-During the following years, the three companies ordered many newbuildings and Viking Line became a dominant operator in baltic ferry operations.
+In 1966, Rederi Ab Ålandsfärjan, Rederi Ab Vikinglinjen and Rederi AB Slite formed Viking Line as a joint marketing organisation to compete with Silja Line.
+The three companies then ordered several new ships, and Viking Line increased its ferry services in the Baltic Sea.

-In 1970, Rederi Ab Ålandsfärjan changed its name to SF Line, 'S' referring to Sverige (Sweden) and 'F' to Finland.
-Their first newbuilding was the MS Kapella, delivered in 1967.
-As a tribute to Gunnar Eklund's wife Ellen, the names of all subsequent new ships of SF Line ends with '-ella'.
+In 1970, Rederi Ab Ålandsfärjan changed its name to SF Line.
+The "S" stood for Sverige (Sweden), and the "F" for Finland.
+The company's first new ship, MS Kapella, had entered service in 1967.
+To honour Gunnar Eklund's wife, Ellen, later SF Line ships were given names ending in "-ella".

+Also in 1970, Rederi Ab Solstad merged into Rederi Ab Sally.
+In 1987, EffJohn, the company that owned Silja Line, bought Rederi Ab Sally.
+SF Line and Rederi AB Slite then continued operating Viking Line without Rederi Ab Sally.

-When Rederi Ab Sally in 1987 was acquired by Silja Line's owning company EffJohn, SF Line and Rederi AB Slite forced Sally to leave Viking Line.
-After the bankruptcy of Rederi AB Slite in 1993, SF Line was the only remaining company in Viking Line.
-SF Line then changed its name to Viking Line.
+Rederi AB Slite went bankrupt in 1993, so SF Line became the only remaining company in Viking Line.
+SF Line later changed its name to Viking Line.